Generic name: sodium ferric gluconate complex

 Ferrlecit Dosage and Administration

 The dosage of Ferrlecit is expressed in terms of mg of elemental iron.
-Each 5 mL sterile, single-use ampule or vial contains 62.5 mg of elemental iron (12.5 mg/mL).
+Each 5 mL sterile, single-use vial contains 62.5 mg of elemental iron (12.5 mg/mL).

 Do not mix Ferrlecit with other medications or add to parenteral nutrition solutions for intravenous infusion.
 The compatibility of Ferrlecit with intravenous infusion vehicles other than 0.9% sodium chloride has not been evaluated.
 Parenteral drug products should be inspected visually for particulate matter and discoloration before administration, whenever the solution and container permit.
 If diluted, use immediately.